- Home

 The beauty of a track loader vs. a wheeled skid-steer loader is that it practically glides over rough terrain.
 Both the Bobcat T66 and Kubota SVL75-2 provide a relatively even ride, although the 5-Link torsion suspension of the T66 feels smoother.

-In terms of interior comfort, there are stark differences between the Bobcat T66 and the Kubota SVL75-2.
-Step inside the Bobcat loader and right away it feels more modern.
 The T66 operates like a command center inside, with keyless start and intuitive displays within your line-of-sight.
 By comparison, the Kubota cab feels more dated, and the placement of the roll-up door makes it awkward to find some of the displays.

 Also, the one-piece pressurized cab seals tight to block out dust and debris.
 Unfortunately, the same can’t be said for the SVL75-2 cab, which uses a two-piece construction and has a pull-down door that rattles.
 Kubota also features an analog display in its loader.
 The Bobcat boasts a full-color 5-inch LCD display that’s rear-camera ready.